-In the questionnaire on the evaluation of Board effectiveness completed by each director, despite an increase in the number of comments pointing out challenges in the methods for monitoring changes in the business environment and in the degree to which the level of discussion can be improved, a high proportion of respondents rated the majority of items as "appropriate."
+In the questionnaire on the evaluation of Board effectiveness completed by each director, although suggestions were made regarding business plans and appropriate monitoring approaches in light of the rapidly changing business environment, as well as proposals for further invigorating discussions, a high proportion of respondents rated the majority of items as "appropriate."

-In analyzing the results, identifying issues, and examining measures for remediation, the Board of Directors held discussions that took into account recommendations and comments on issues from directors on various evaluation items while referencing the analysis results and advice on issues provided by the third-party organization.
-In particular, with respect to appropriate monitoring of the Long-Term Management Plan 2030, we saw a high level of awareness of the issues in the contents of reporting on the status of business execution of Corporate Executive Officers, themes for improving the strength of monitoring, the balance between the time for briefings and the time for deliberation, and other matters.
+In analyzing each evaluation item, constructive exchanges of opinions were held, including directors' identification of issues and suggestions for the future.
+In particular, with respect to appropriate monitoring of the Long-Term Management Plan, we observed a high level of awareness of the need to enhance the contents of reporting on the status of business execution by Corporate Executive Officers, identify themes for which the strength of monitoring should be improved, and manage how meetings are operated to ensure active deliberation.